-Related party financial liability measured at the exchange amount is an amount due to related party.
+Related party financial assets and financial liabilities measured at the exchange amount are amounts due from/to related parties.

 Impairment

 Financial assets measured at cost or amortized cost are tested for impairment, at the end of each year, to determine whether there are indicators that the asset may be impaired.
 The amount of the write-down, if any, is recognized in net income.
 The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account.
 The reversal may be recorded provided it is no greater than the amount that had been previously reported as a reduction in the asset and it does not exceed original cost.
 The amount of the reversal is recognized in net income.